Chairperson: Mary Jo Wiemiller, PA-C, M.S.

 Undergraduate Admission Requirements

-Students can apply for admission into the Physician Assistant Studies program as early as the fall term of their sophomore year.
-They are required to complete the two-year, pre-PA phase of the Physician Assistant Studies program and must complete the appropriate prerequisite courses that makes them eligible for a degree in biomedical sciences within the PA program (see BISC/pre-PA curriculum in the Biomedical Sciences Department).
-Following acceptance into the PA program, students follow the curriculum as outlined for the three-year Physician Assistant Program.
+Students can apply for admission into the Physician Assistant Studies program as early as the summer after their sophomore year.
+They are required to complete the three-year, pre-PA phase of the Physician Assistant Studies program and must complete the appropriate prerequisite courses that makes them eligible for a degree in biomedical sciences by the end of the spring term in the first year of the PA program.
+Following acceptance into the PA program, students follow the curriculum as outlined for the 28-month Physician Assistant Studies Program.

 Criteria to be considered an Internal PA Candidate: